catchorg/Catch2/docs/limitations.md

 If you are seeing a problem like this, i.e. weird test paths that trigger only under Clang with `libc++`, or only under very specific version of `libstdc++`, it is very likely you are seeing this.
 The only known workaround is to use a fixed version of your standard library.

+### Visual Studio 2022 -- can't compile assertion with the spaceship operator

+[The C++ standard requires that `std::foo_ordering` is only comparable with a literal 0](https://eel.is/c++draft/cmp#categories.pre-3).
+There are multiple strategies a stdlib implementation can take to achieve this, and MSVC's STL has changed the strategy they use between two releases of VS 2022.

+With the new strategy, `REQUIRE((a <=> b) == 0)` no longer compiles under
+MSVC.
+Note that Catch2 can compile code using MSVC STL's new strategy, but only when compiled with a C++20 conforming compiler.
+MSVC is currently not conformant enough, but `clang-cl` will compile the assertion above using MSVC STL without problem.

+This change got in with MSVC v19.37](https://godbolt.org/z/KG9obzdvE).